rfs85/FireRFS/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request to [our GitHub repository](https://github.com/rfs85/FireRFS).

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)